 The good news for users is that Safari App Extensions are faster, more secure, and lighter on computer memory and processor performance than legacy extensions are.

-The bad news comes in three parts.
-First, legacy extensions that were installed directly from the developer's website will be disabled the first time you open Safari 12.
+First, legacy extensions you installed directly from the developer's website will be disabled the first time you open Safari 12.

 Finally, converting legacy extensions to the new Safari App Extensions platform won't be easy, for a variety of technical reasons we won't get into.
 Some developers, particularly developers of free extensions, may decide it just isn't worth the effort.
 You may find some of your favorite extensions don't survive the transition.

-How will AdBlock be affected?
+How is AdBlock being affected?